Santanu Sen: Life

 Shantanu Sen was born into a Bengali family.

 Controversy

 On 22 July 2021, he snatched the papers on Pegasus scandal from the hands of the IT minister Ashwini Vaishnaw in the Rajya Sabha, tore it and threw it towards the Deputy Chairman.
-Because of his parliamentary behavior, he was suspended from the Rajya Sabha for the remaining period of monsoon session.
+Due to his unparliamentary behavior, he was suspended from the Rajya Sabha for the remaining period of monsoon session.